 Sensitivity assessment.
 Based on the presence of the characterizing and associated species in biotopes subject to sedimentation and scour (such as CR.MCR.EcCr.UrtScr), biotope resistance to this pressure, at the benchmark, is assessed as 'High', resilience is assessed as 'High' (by default) and the biotope is considered to be 'Not sensitive'.
-The assessment considers that sediments are rapidly removed from the biotope and that the scour tolerance of the characterizing animal species and encrusting corallines would prevent significant mortalities although some damage and abrasion may occur.
+The assessment considers that sediments are rapidly removed from the biotope and that the scour tolerance of the characterizing animal species and encrusting corallines would prevent significant mortalities, although some damage and abrasion may occur.
 However, if the deposit remained in place; i.e. due to the scale of the pressure or where biotopes were sheltered, or only seasonally subject to water movements or where water flows and wave action were reduced e.g. by the presence of tidal barrages, then resistance would be lower and sensitivity would be greater.

-Smothering and siltationMediumHighLowrate changes (heavy)Q: High A: Medium C: MediumQ: High A: High C: HighQ: High A: Medium C: Medium
+Smothering and siltation Medium rate changes (heavy) Q: High A: M

+Medium Q: High A: Medium C: Medium High Q: High A: Low C: High Low